Southampton-RSG/2015-12-15-Southampton/novice/git/05-collab.md

 but `origin` is **conventional**, and will come in useful later.

-Make sure to use the URL for your repository rather than mine! the only difference should be your username instead of `js-robinson`.
+Make sure to use the URL for your repository rather than mine!
-:
-Where to Find Repository URL on GitHub
+The only difference should be your username instead of `js-robinson`.

 We can check that the command has worked by running `git remote -v`:

 ~~~ {.bash}